simulacrum-amsterdam/simulacrum-press/wp-content/plugins/addthis/readme.txt

 7. Customization options on the AddThis Dashboard

 == Changelog ==

+= 5.2.0 =
+* New feature: AddThis Sharing Buttons metabox supported on custom post types.
+This meta box is used to disable sharing buttons on posts when editing them.
+* Removing duplicate metabox title 'AddThis'
+* Fixing preview options in plugin settings
+* Using a more unique preview identifier to reduce likelyhood of conflicts with other plugins (specifically <a href="https://wordpress.org/support/plugin/public-post-preview">Public Post Preview</a>)
+* Fix for undefined variable below_excerpt in addthis_social_widget.php on line 1301
+* Fix for non-object post in addthis_settings_functions.php on line 430
+* Fix for Clickback checkbox in Advanced Options

 = 5.1.2 =
 * Resolves a bug where above excerpt sharing buttons would be added whenever below excerpt sharing buttons were enabled